jkalbhenn/module.js/README.md

 ``nonModulePath`` is a typical filesystem path with "/" and filename extension, relative to ``loadPath``.
 By wrapping a file with the second form, the bindings of the plain javascript file will not be created in an object named like the module.
 Instead the file is evaluated as if it was included at the toplevel.
-This can also be archieved with the first form by calling "exports" without arguments.
+This can also be archieved with the first form by calling "export" without arguments.

 ## Module loading
 ```javascript